 1999 - On October 13, 1999, WNCW celebrates its 10th Anniversary and begins streaming its programming on the World Wide Web.

 2002 - Roland Dierauf begins volunteering and then working at WNCW as an ARC Overnight Music Host.
 He eventually begins working as a popular host for Jazz & Beyond and WNCW's Daytime Music Mix.

 2007 - What It Is makes it debut on October 22, 2007 with Host Joe Kendrick.
-Brad Watson begins volunteering and then working at WNCW as a Music Host on the Music Mix, Thursday and Friday nights, as well as Hosting for Goin' Across The Mountain.
+Brad Watson begins volunteering and then working at WNCW as a Music Host on the Music Mix, Thursday and Friday nights, as well as hosting Goin' Across The Mountain.

-2008 - Kim Henson and Stephanie Webb join the WNCW on the same day.
-Henson began as Membership Assistent and then became Coordinator.
-Webb started as Membership Services Coordinator and became Marketing Coodinator.
+2008 - Kim Henson and Stephanie Webb join WNCW on the same day.
+Henson began as Membership Assistent and then becomes Membership Coordinator.
+Webb starts as Membership Services Coordinator and then becomes Marketing Coodinator.

 2010 - WNCW adds a new "repeater" frequency 90.9 WSIF FM in Wilkesboro, NC.